 Phone, TV, and Internet

 The cost of these depends on the package you select.
 There are two main service providers you can choose from in the UAE: Etisalat and Du.
 You should compare the various options available to you to make sure you select the best deal – you will sometimes find offers that include free installation, free equipment such as internet routers, or a set number of months added for free.
-However, you may be restricted to a certain service provider depending on the building you live in.
 A typical package starts at around AED 300 a month and goes up to around AED 1100 to AED 3000 for a more premium package, with faster internet and more television channels.

 Furniture